cielo24/Docs/api/source/job_control/perform_transcription.rst

 =====================

 Request that transcription be performed on the specified job.
 A callback URL, if specified, will be called when the transcription is complete.
-See the <a href="../basics.html#callbacks>callback documentation</a> for details.
+See :ref:`callbacks-label` for details.

 **HTTP Method**